 sketch a dense direction field as a fully covering set of tiny line segments.
-Based on that, draw various solution curves.
+A few hundred line segments will do, if you choose their locations well.
+Or use the Matlab quiver(u,v,scale) function or similar to draw the segments.
+(If $dy/dx = \tan \alpha$ , you could take $u = \cos \alpha$ and $v = \sin \alpha$ ) Based on that, draw various solution curves accurately.
 Discuss maxima and minima, symmetry, asymptotes, and inflection points of the solutions.
-Do not solve the equation algebraically.
+Do NOT solve the equation algebraically.
 Use only the direction field to derive the solution properties.
-No cheating!
+Cheating reduces credit!